Huttopia/doctrine/README.md

 So, if you remove an entity, then add it again, then flush(), finally, your entity will be deleted.

-To fix it, we override _PersistentCollection_, and remove all _orphanRemoval_ managements in it.
+To fix it, we override _PersistentCollection_, and unschedule orphanRemovals when we add entity to PersistentCollection.
-Take care with it, you need to manually remove link between entities now (as we should do).

-For example, User -> oneToMany -> Comment : you need to call _$comment->setUser(null)_ in _User::removeComment(Comment $comment)_.

 See [ComposerOverloadClass installation](https://github.com/steevanb/composer-overload-class).